hongkongelectionstudy/home/docs/index.markdown

 ![image](/images/pink.png)

 The codebook and data of the Hong Kong Election Study are publicly available.
-Anyone can download them from [Dataverse](https://doi.org/10.7910/DVN/OXUDPG).
+Anyone can download them from [Harvard Dataverse](https://doi.org/10.7910/DVN/OXUDPG).

 ## Terms of Use